SilvesterYu/DATS-SHU235-Information-Visualization-Final-Project/README.md

 Ming Xian, Silvey Yu, Mingqian Zheng (by alphabetical order)

 ## What it is
 This is a visualization of world happiness scores from 2015 to 2021.
+We show the geographical patterns of happiness scores with a color map.

 ## Data
 World Happiness Dataset 2015-2022